COVID-19 Impacts to the Toronto Public Library

 - COVID-19 resources

 Library branches are open with limited in-branch services.
 Open branches have regular operational hours but there is no Sunday Service.
 Before coming to our branches, please make sure you review the health and safety protocols.

 - You can borrow a Book Club to Go set for your book club.
 A list of titles and locations is available on our book clubs page.
 What’s changed?
 Book club sets are quarantined when they are returned and may remain on your account for 6-8 days.

 - Print, photocopy and scan.
 What's changed?
 Cash payments are not accepted at this time.
-Please add money to a copycard account online before you arrive to the library.
+Please add money to a copycard account online before you arrive at the library.

-- Bookmobile service and Home Library Service resumes with limited contactless service.
+- Bookmobile service and Home Library Service are available with limited contactless service.
 What’s changed?
 Our bookmobiles are offering holds pick-up service and accepting returns; onboard service is not available at this time.
-Home Library Service resumes in a phased approach, beginning with deliveries to private homes.
+Home Library Service has resumed to customers where contactless deliveries can be made safely.

 - Experience free and high quality programming from home.